AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 ---
-description: This page describes how to authenticate and start using Adobe Destination SDK.
-It includes instructions on how to obtain Adobe I/O authentication credentials, a sandbox name and ID, and how to be added to an allowed partner list.
+description: This page describes the various Oauth2 authentication flows supported by Destination SDK, as well as instructions to set up Oauth2 authentication for your destination.
 title: Oauth authentication
 ---
-# Oauth authentication
+# Oauth2 authentication

 >[!IMPORTANT]